“Penstemon” Care Guide: Top Growing Tips & Tricks

 Winter

-Penstemons are generally hardy, but in colder regions, additional protection may be necessary.
-Consider covering the plants with a frost cloth during extreme cold spells.
+Penstemon is generally hardy, but in colder regions, additional protection may be necessary.
+Consider covering the plants with frost cloth during extreme cold spells.
 Avoid watering during winter dormancy unless the soil is exceptionally dry.

 Common Issues & Solutions